-A lot has happened over the past two weeks, but amid the scandals and the record-breaking feats, the Rio Olympics has also sparked some more historic controversy: During the Opening Ceremony, Brazil payed homage to Alberto Santos-Dumont, the man the country credits with inventing the airplane
+The 2016 Rio Olympics sparked some historic controversy: During the Opening Ceremony, Brazil payed homage to Alberto Santos-Dumont, the man the country credits with inventing the airplane.

 This is a relatively undisputed fact.
 Orville and Wilbur Wright made the first controlled, sustainable flight of a powered, heavier-than-air aircraft December 17, 1903, a little south of Kitty Hawk, North Carolina.
 Historically, this gives them the reign of inventors of the airplane...but not to all.

 If you ask the Brazilians who fathered modern aviation, they will tell you a completely different story.

 Alberto Santos-Dumont was a Brazilian aviation pioneer born July 20, 1873.
 He spent most of his adult life living in Paris, France, where he dedicated himself to studying and experimenting with aeronautics.
 He designed, built, and flew hot air balloons and early dirigibles (airships) before he began his work pioneering heavier-than-air aircraft.
 His first fixed-wing aircraft was a canard biplane called the 14-bis.

 On October 23, 1906, Santos-Dumont flew the 14-bis in what was the first powered heavier-than-air flight in Europe to be certified by the Aro Club de France and the Fédération Aéronautique Internationale (FAI).
 The aircraft flew for 197ft at a height of about 16ft.
 It won the Deutsch-Archdeacon Prize for the first officially observed flight of more than 25 meters.
 You can watch Santos-Dumont's first flight below (the narration is in German):